Abhinav5050649/Py_Git_Auto/README.md

 This is a repo conataining a script which helps automate the basic add, commit and push processes

+## To use the script on your system

+Just type "python proj.py" on terminal to execute the python script on your terminal.
+This should do the trick.

 ## About the Script

 1) This script was designed keeping in mind the bash terminal or the git bash terminal.